 Aspiring entrepreneurs need to know several essential things before starting new businesses.
-First, they have to know what kind of business to start and how their strategy will achieve success.
+First, they have to know what kind of business to start and how their strategy will succeed.
 But that’s just the fun part.
 Once these thrilling brainstorming sessions come to an end, you must now determine your business’s startup costs.

 The average company’s startup costs have only increased as of late.
 But that doesn’t mean your new business will undeniably cost you tens of thousands of dollars in its first year.
 Many successful startups found their footing with very little funding at their disposal.